AhmedAmin90/shooterGame-Phaser3/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)
 #  Shooter Game.

-> In this project, I created a web application using JS and Phaser3 framework for simple shooter game.
+> In this project, I created a web application using JS and Phaser3 framework for a simple shooter game.

-Explain what were your initial objectives (at the end of day 2) of the project and which ones did you (or not) achieve and why:

 - My objects at this project to create a simple and easy to use shooter game with basic functions:
     1. Basic and attractive game design.
-    2. Basic options that meet the requirments of this game.
+    2. Basic options that meet the requirements of this game.
-    3. Adding score option for the players who wants to show up their scores.
+    3. Adding score options for the players who want to show up their scores.

-# How to play ?
+# How to play?

 1. Firstly you will see the loading scene: